Does quantum mechanics require "conspiracy"?: Statistical Independence

 \end{example}

 If, in Definition \ref{def:SI}, $\Prob\{B\} > 0$, SI is equivalent to $\Prob\{A|B\} = \Prob\{A\}$, the form that appears in Bell's theorem \cite{Bell2004SpeakableUnspeakable}.
 But Bell's SI refers to the independence of the observed system from the measurement settings, and it is not refuted by Corollary \ref{thm:SI}.
 Corollary \ref{thm:SI} allows the observed system to be in any state $\ket{\psi}\in\hilbert_1$, provided that the rest of the world $\ket{\varepsilon}$ is restricted to a strict subset of its Hilbert space $\hilbert_2$.
 In Bell's SI, the only considered states $\ket{\varepsilon}\in\hilbert_2$ are those containing Alice and Bob's measuring devices.
-Moreover, the settings of the measuring devices are macroscopic properties, so they can be realized in infinitely many ways at the microscopic level.
+Moreover, the settings of the measuring devices have macroscopic properties that can be realized in infinitely many ways at the microscopic level.
 This means that $\ket{\varepsilon}$ can be chosen in many ways that are compatible with the macroscopic settings of the measuring devices.
+To violate Bell's SI assumption, all possible microscopic ways to realize the same measurement settings should be excluded, and Corollary \ref{thm:SI} does not do this.

 This is why Corollary \ref{thm:SI} does not contradict Bell's SI, while still contradicting the SI from Definition \ref{def:SI}.
 The EPR experiment is a particular case of the situation from the proof of Theorem \ref{thm:main} (Example \ref{ex:EPR}).

 \end{answer}